Zakopane with Kids

 – A karst spring,

-– Remains of steel industry, or villages,
+– Remains of the steel industry, or villages,

-– A beautiful Smerczyński Pond, with magnificent views of the West Tatras.
+– A beautiful Smerczyński Pond with magnificent views of the West Tatras.

 – At the end of the trail, a shelter on Hala Ornak, with a decent restaurant.

-Please note that winter caves are closed.
+Please note that in winter, caves are closed.